I have 2 questions for you.

 Budgeting Isn’t Sexy Or Exciting

-Some people can’t get into things which don’t excite or entertain them.
+Some people can’t get into things that don’t excite or entertain them.

 Budgeting is far from sexy (Even though I know a certain blogger who would disagree hahaha).